ltrgoddard/thesis/temp.markdown

 Prynne’s and a Marshall Scholar at Newnham College during this period, recalls ‘a rivalry between the camps of Daiches and Leavis’, though Daiches maintained that he only ‘learned later’ of the war that was ‘going on at Cambridge between F.R.
-Leavis and his enemies’.[^105] Finally, in a recent interview, Prynne describes being taught by Raymond Williams, who was more than happy to acknowledge his ‘Debt to Dr. Leavis’ in this period.[^106]
+Leavis and his enemies’.[^105] In a recent interview, Prynne also describes being taught by Raymond Williams, who was more than happy to acknowledge his ‘Debt to Dr. Leavis’ in this period.[^106]